 In other words, siloed data can be analyzed together, but it will usually be inconsistent and incomplete, with gaps that don’t cover the holistic customer experience.
 When attempting to make sense of the entire customer journey from initial awareness through to repeat purchases, organizations must consider a holistic way of collecting the data to be analyzed more accurately.
 A customer service CRM platform, that unifies all data into a single view, can help businesses garner insights from cross-channel data.

 How Kustomer can help

 Understanding how your customers feel can be a useful tool for your business.
-The organization that achieves a comprehensive, holistic and actionable view of their customer, and leverages sentiment analysis to understand how customers are feeling, can create empathetic experiences that boost loyalty, retention and repeat sales.
+The organization that achieves a comprehensive, holistic and actionable view of their customer, and leverages customer sentiment analysis to understand how consumers are feeling, can create empathetic experiences that boost loyalty, retention and repeat sales.

 Kustomer’s Sentiment Engine specifically achieves this.
 It’s driven by AWS Amazon Comprehend, and through natural language processing APIs, the Kustomer platform can analyze all incoming text from the customer, no matter the channel.
 You’ll always know how they feel, and be prepared to deliver exceptional service in customers’ greatest times of need.

 Customers have high expectations when it comes to the level of service they demand from brands.
 While the American Express Customer Service Barometer found that Americans are willing to spend up to 17% more on businesses with excellent customer service, the top reason most customers switch products or services is because they feel unappreciated by the brand.
 In fact, 33% of Americans are inclined to switch to a different company after a bad experience.

 Unfortunately for companies, the cost of human support is high.
 Introducing artificial intelligence (AI) into operations is one way companies can control costs while improving their service abilities and maintaining the human touch that makes customers feel appreciated and valued.